10 Best Electric Snow Blowers of 2022 – Reviews, Top Picks & Guide

 The rate at which a snow blower clears snow is also important to consider.
 This rate is usually quoted in pounds of snow per minute.
 The rate dictates how fast you can keep your blower moving forward through an area with snow.

-If you’re in the market for an electric snow blower, check out the Toro 3831 which we think is the best snow blower overall.
-The Earthwise SN74018 offers the best value for money, while the EGO Power+ 21” is our premium choice.
+If you’re in the market for an electric snow blower, check out the Toro 3831 which we think is the best electric snowblower overall.
+The Earthwise SN74018 offers the best electric snow blower for the money, while the EGO Power+ 21” is our premium choice.
 It’s a little simpler but the Toro 38361 is our favorite shovel.